wang-q/dotfiles/misc/tips.md

 echo -n -e "\033]0;In soviet russia, the title bar sets you\007"
 ```

-## a blank line at the very bottom of terminal tabs
+## A blank line at the very bottom of terminal tabs

 https://apple.stackexchange.com/questions/305462/terminal-leaving-a-blank-line-on-high-sierra-when-tabs-are-used